How to Build a Psychosocial Risk Register: Templates and Best Practices

 Step 2: Standardise hazard categories and write hazards in workplace language

-Step 3: Identify hazards using evidence streams (Refresh can be the evidence source)
+Step 3: Identify hazards using evidence streams

 Step 4: Rate consequence and likelihood consistently

 Use your existing risk matrix.
 Align consequence language to psychosocial harm so different leaders rate the same scenario similarly.
+HSE tells employers to assess stress risk like other work-related health and safety risks and to act on it.

 Step 5: Choose controls that reduce exposure and prove they work

+Avoid the "training only" trap.
+Start with work design and system controls, then add training and support.
 Safe Work Australia frames the duty as eliminating risk where reasonably practicable, otherwise minimising it so far as reasonably practicable.

 Step 6: Turn controls into actions and close them out